ExpediaGroup/hiveberg/README.md

 Include the same `TBLPROPERTIES` as described in the 'Setting TBLPROPERTIES correctly' section, depending on how you've created your Iceberg table.

 ### Predicate Pushdown
-Pushdown of the HiveSQL `WHERE` clause has been implemented so that filters are pushed to the Iceberg `TableScan` level as well as the Parquet `Reader`.
-ORC implementations are still in the works.
+Pushdown of the HiveSQL `WHERE` clause has been implemented so that filters are pushed to the Iceberg `TableScan` level as well as the Parquet and ORC `Reader`'s.
 **Note:** Predicate pushdown to the Iceberg table scan is only activated when using the `IcebergStorageHandler`.